-URFM believes academic research should prioritize the mentorship of undergraduates.
-Below you will find a list of resources on mentorship development and best practices that we hope you will find helpful.
+URFM believes that academic research should prioritize the mentorship of undergraduates.
+To this end, we have compiled a list of resources on mentorship development and best practices that we hope you will find helpful.

 Please email us email@example.com if you have additional ideas on how to promote undergraduate mentorship in research.